lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/Men_small_group.md

 <h1 id="header_3"><span class = "overline">2023-06-01</span></h1>
+We talked about the meeting with Jehovah's Witnesses

+I quoted Acts 17:10-11.
+Believers at Bera ...

+Jay recommended the Pilgrim's progress.

+Shawn and Jay prayed for me with their hands on shoulder.

+<h1 id="header_99"><span class = "overline">misc</span></h1>
 <h2>Discussion #1: What does "in Christ" mean?</h2>
 Analogy: the ark, the shelter, the chicken wings.